technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 [type:Layer]: # (Themenconfig.Layer)

-3D data definition for the 3D mode in `treeType` `custom` and `default`.
+3D data definition for the 3D mode in `tree.type` `custom` and `default`.
 Only shown when 3D mode is active.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|